henrywu2019/BentoML/docs/source/concepts.rst

 .. note::

-    BentoML's :code:`YataiService` does not provide any kind of authentication.
+    BentoML's :code:`GammaService` does not provide any kind of authentication.
 To secure your deployment, we recommend only make the server accessible within your VPC for you data science team to have access.

-    BentoML team also provides hosted YataiService for enterprise teams, that has all the security best practices built-in, to bootstrap the end-to-end model management and model serving deployment workflow. `Contact us <mailto:contact@bentoml.ai>`_ to learn more about our offerings.
+    BentoML team also provides hosted GammaService for enterprise teams, that has all the security best practices built-in, to bootstrap the end-to-end model management and model serving deployment workflow. `Contact us <mailto:contact@bentoml.ai>`_ to learn more about our offerings.